 The Community College of Aurora has a very low occurrence of AOD conduct violations.
-During the 2018-2022 AYs, there were minimal drug- and alcohol-related incidents and no fatalities that occurred on campus.
+During the 2022-2024 AYs, there were minimal drug- and alcohol-related incidents and no fatalities that occurred on campus.
 There were no AOD-related admissions to local emergency rooms.
 There were no AOD-related ambulance transports/calls for service.
-CCA reported minimal disciplinary referrals due to a drug abuse violation between the 2018-2022 AYs.
-Due to transitions in CCA leadership, no Core AOD surveys were conducted.
+CCA reported 1 disciplinary referral due to a drug abuse violation between the 2022-2024 AYs.